-To pre-order It’s Show and Tell, Dexter! click here.
+To pre-order your copy of It’s Show and Tell, Dexter! click here.

 I am so excited to announce that the New York City Children’s Theater will once again be running their production of PLEASE BRING BALLOONS this fall and winter.
 Check out the list of show dates below: